 3. Take a shower!

 I had been in labor for DAYS.
 Multiple lubes, salves, and who-knows-what had been on my body, and I felt like a mess.
-So, I took a shower right away, my mom braided my hair, and I even put on a little makeup.
+So, I took a shower immediately, my mom braided my hair, and I even put on a little makeup.
 I felt like a new woman, ready to welcome my new baby!

 4. Keep your mind busy on all of the good things!

 5. Focus on hearing that little baby cry!

 Once in the O.R., everything goes super fast.
 There isn’t much time to sit around and overthink anything.
-They are on a schedule, and the window of time to get that baby out is limited.
+They are on a schedule, and the time to get that baby out is limited.
 I just focused on following the directions of whoever was talking to me at the time.
-I also made sure I kept talking to the anesthesiologist in case I started to feel sick.
-When my husband came in, my nerves subsided, and we were able to enjoy the birth experience as best as we could.
+I also kept talking to the anesthesiologist in case I started to feel sick.
+When my husband came in, my nerves subsided, and we could enjoy the C-section birth experience as best as we could.